pydanny/pydanny-event-notes/DjangoCon2011/scrape-web.rst

  * Content is 1/2 the equation
  * Ugly web pages with good content is lame
  * Work with your front end people
+ * Find some good designers and befriend them